MICHAEL HANSON

 11.11.24 Oregon Coast

 I can't remember the last time I had a full day (or days) to work on a personal project.
 Lately, it's been go, get the work done, hurry home.
 This was quite different.
 Waking up and having only to make photos.
 I spent a few weeks on the Oregon coast for an artist-in-residency at the Sitka Center for Art and Ecology.
 Completed another chapter of my wet plate series, The Way West.
+This image is not part of the series though.
+This was on the drive home.
+Maybe I wanted to make one more image before the sun rose and back to the daily juggle of family and work.

 9.28.24 Columbia River Gorge

 I did some work for a local client advocating more inclusive infrastructure on the outdoor trails in the Columbia Gorge.
 Nice to see organizations working hard to promote a more inclusive trail network.
-If that word 'inclusive' triggers you, this Journal isn't for you.

 9.07.24 Wind River, OR